ixmatus/prizm/README.md

 use in stylesheets and I wanted the same thing for use in [Clay](http://fvisser.nl/clay/) (also for [Bentonite](https://github.com/ixmatus/bentonite)).

+## Colour Module

+There is some overlap with the Haskell Colour Module that already exists; however, this library is filling a couple of needs the other doesn't satisfy.
+I also want to have a cleaner API to work with.

 ## Supported Algorithms

 - sRGB -> CIE XYZ